 How to Grow Lantana Plants

-Lantana prefers sunny positions and well-draining soil.
+Lantana prefers full sun, sunny positions and well-drained soil that is slightly acidic.
 While they prefer a slightly acidic soil, lantana plants will grow in most soil conditions.
 They will also tolerate salty soil.
 This makes them a great choice for coastal gardens.

 Prepare the soil by digging it over thoroughly.
 This will break up mounds of earth, helping to improve drainage.